Aid groups call for access to Myanmar conflict zone

 Relations between the government and aid agencies had been difficult for months, with some officials accusing groups of helping the insurgents.

-Aid groups dismissed the accusations, which they said had inflamed anger towards aid workers among Buddhists in the communally divided state.
+Aid groups dismissed the accusations, which they said had inflamed anger towards them among Buddhists in the communally divided state.

-The United Nations has accused the army of ethnic cleansing to push Rohingya Muslims out of Myanmar, and rights groups have said the army has committed crimes against humanity and called for sanctions.
+The United Nations has accused the army of ethnic cleansing to push Rohingya Muslims out of Myanmar, and rights groups have said the army has committed crimes against humanity and called for sanctions, in particular an arms embargo.

 The United States said the army response to the insurgent attacks was "disproportionate" and the crisis raised questions about Myanmar's transition to democracy after decades of military rule.

+British Minister of State for Asia and the Pacific Mark Field described the situation as "an unacceptable tragedy" after visiting Myanmar and meeting leaders including Nobel laureate Aung San Suu Kyi.

+"Burma has taken great strides forward in recent years.
+But the ongoing violence and humanitarian crisis in Rakhine risks derailing that," Field said in a statement.

-The international community has called for unfettered humanitarian access to the area and for refugees to be allowed to return safely.
+Britain, like other members of the international community, called for the violence to stop and humanitarian access to the area and for refugees to be allowed to return safely.

-Government leader Aung San Suu Kyi has faced scathing criticism and calls for her Nobel prize to be withdrawn.

-She denounced rights violations in an address last week and expressed concern about the suffering of everyone caught up in the conflict.
+Suu Kyi has faced scathing criticism and calls for her Nobel prize to be withdrawn.
+She denounced rights abuses in an address last week and expressed concern about the suffering.

-She said the government was working to restore normalcy and any refugees verified as coming from Myanmar would be allowed to return.
+She also said any refugees verified as coming from Myanmar would be allowed to return.

 Myanmar is getting ready to "verify" refugees who want to return, the government minister charged with putting into effect recommendations to solve problems in Rakhine said.

-"After the verification process, the refugees will be settled in Dargyizar village.
-These are our current plans," the minister said, referring to a Rohingya village that was razed after Aug.
+"After the verification process, the refugees will be settled in Dargyizar village," the minister said, referring to a Rohingya village that was razed after Aug.
 25, according to satellite imagery.

 It is unclear how many refugees would be willing to return.